-Ajman Tourism Development Department eyes more tourists from CIS markets
+Ajman Tourism Development Department Eyes More Tourists From CIS Markets

 Date

-Ajman, UAE, 15 September 2024 - The Ajman Tourism Department has launched a promotional tour to the CIS under the leadership of His Excellency Mahmood Khaleel Alhashmi, Director General of the Ajman Tourism Development Department.
+(MENAFN- Mid-East Info) The Ajman tourism Department has launched a promotional tour to the CIS under the leadership of His Excellency Mahmood Khaleel Alhashmi, Director General of the Ajman Tourism Development Department.
 The tour, which is being held from September 14 to September 21, has been organised to reinforce collaborations with representatives from the tourism sector of Kazakhstan, Uzbekistan, and Azerbaijan in a move to attract more tourists to the emirate of Ajman.

 The promotional tour includes visits to Almaty, Tashkent and Baku, during which the Department is highlighting Ajman's latest tourist destinations and new projects which aim to enhance the Emirate's position as a global tourist destination.